Updated May 11, 2023

-Difference Between Node JS and Ruby on Rails
+Difference Between Node JS vs Ruby on Rails

 Ruby on Rails

-- Rails is an MVC (Model-View-Controller) based framework, providing structures for a database, web pages, and web services.
-Web standards such as JSON and XML for data transfer purposes are facilitated by Rails.
-There are certain other paradigms that are well promoted and supported by Rails such as CoC (Convention over Configuration), DRY (Don’t repeat yourself) and the active record pattern.
+- Rails is an MVC (Model-View-Controller) based framework that provides structures for a database, web pages, and web services.
+Rails is a web application framework that promotes and supports web standards such as JSON and XML for data transfer purposes.
+It also facilitates other paradigms such as CoC (Convention over Configuration), DRY (Don’t Repeat Yourself), and the Active Record pattern.

-- Rails are packed with several features that make the developer more productive, like metaprogramming.
-Another framework utilizes extensive code generation from scratch but Rails uses Metaprogramming techniques.
+- Rails are packed with features that make the developer more productive, like metaprogramming.
+Another framework utilizes extensive code generation from scratch, but Rails uses Metaprogramming techniques.
 Rails also use code generation but depend on metaprogramming for heavy tasks.
 An active record would save an object into the database.
-Rails also do not require much of the configuration, prefer the conventional approach.
+Fences also do not require much configuration; they prefer the conventional approach.

-- Rails that emerge in the 2000s greatly impact web development, through lots of innovative features like seamless database table creations, migrations to enable rapid application development.
-Its influence on other frameworks is pretty apparent.
+- Rails that emerge in the 2000s significantly impact web development through innovative features like seamless database table creations and migrations to enable rapid application development.
+Its influence on other frameworks is apparent.

-Head To Head Comparison Between Node JS and Ruby on Rails
+Head to Head Comparison Between Node JS vs Ruby on Rails

 Key Difference Between Node JS and Ruby on Rails

-- NodeJS is derived from event-driven model architecture whereas Rails follows a model-view-controller pattern, the model represents the data that is handled in an Active Record.
+- NodeJS is derived from event-driven model architecture, whereas Rails follows a model-view-controller pattern; the model represents the data handled in an Active Record.

-- NodeJS provides capabilities to create own web servers which will handle HTTP request asynchronously whereas Rails uses WEBrick, Apache, NGINX, Cherokee.
+- NodeJS provides capabilities to create web servers, which will handle HTTP requests asynchronously, whereas Rails uses WEBrick, Apache, NGINX, and Cherokee.

-- NodeJS has a decent size community with lots of projects available with Github whereas Rails has a huge and strong community of developers along with a huge repository of Github.
+- NodeJS has a decent size community with many projects available with Github, whereas Rails has a huge and robust community of developers and a vast repository of Github.